Hime-Works/RMXML/README.md

 * set.rb
 * encoding.rb

-Open rmxml in notepad and add the script into your project if you are not using an external script editor.
+Open `rmxml.rb` in notepad and add the script into your project if you are not using an external script editor.
 Otherwise, simply require rmxml and you should be ready to go.